hychen39/hychen39.github.io/_posts/2018-10-17-apex_messages_app_item.md

 ---
-layout: post
 title: Show the message generated from the PL/SQL process
 date:   2018-10-17
 categories: oracle_apex
-description: This article presents another way to show the message from the PL/SQL procees.
-We use the Application Item to store the message from the PL/SQL procees.
+description: This article presents another way to show the message from the PL/SQL process.
+We use the Application Item to store the message from the PL/SQL process.
 There is a Application Process executing on the page loading to show the message in the Application Item using the JS functions in the  `apex.message` namespace.
 keywords:
     - plsql
     - oracle apex